jacekkopecky/book-list/docs/API.md

 * `POST` on `/books` – add a new book
 * `PUT` on `/books/:id` – edit a book
 * `DELETE` on `/books/:id` – move the book to the bin, returns bin

+Version v2 differs from v1 only in that it switched authentication from Google to Auth0.

 ## Book Record Structure